26 April 2016

 • Initiate new research and share accounting experiences according to the interests of the group members.

-The next meeting is scheduled to take place in 4th Quarter of 2015, location to be determined.
+The next meeting is scheduled to take place in September 2016 in Oslo, Norway.

 Point of contact